 Some people who drink water containing copper in excess of the action level may, with short-term exposure, experience gastrointestinal distress, and with long-term exposure may suffer liver or kidney damage.
 People with Wilson's Disease should consult their personal doctor if the amount of copper in their water exceeds the action level.
+The measured concentrations at Daegu AB are all below the action level.

 The above information on the health effects of copper is not intended to catalog all possible health effects for copper.
-Rather, it aims to inform consumers about the possible health effects associated with copper in drinking water relevant to the EPA (Environmental Protection Agency) regulatory standards.
+Rather, it aims to inform consumers about the possible health effects associated with copper in drinking water relevant to the EPA regulatory standards.